Awesome transitions can make or break a video. In this tutorial, we’re going to look at seven FCPX transitions that will elevate your next video.

 There’s a lot that goes into mastering a non-linear editing software like Final Cut Pro X. Thankfully, there are also tons of easy shortcuts to lighten your load and make your videos even more incredible.
+One of the best shortcuts is FCPX transitions.

 This video tutorial will show you how to create seven unique and useful video transitions in FCPX.
 Make these transitions your own, and learn where to use them most effectively in your upcoming video projects.